 When applying for a programme grant that includes a clinical study, but where the clinical study is not yet fully defined a SoECAT will need to be completed at the application stage and updated prior to requesting approval from HRA.

 Completing a SoECAT form

 When applying for MRC funding, the following steps need to be completed:

-- Append the ‘study information’ and ‘summary’ pages of the signed off SoECAT form with your completed grant application.
-Please note that Je-S does not allow the upload of MS Excel files, therefore please convert the completed template to a PDF and upload it to the application as a ‘Letter of Support’.
+- Append the ‘study information’ and ‘summary’ page of the ‘Funder Export’ form with your completed grant application.
+Please note that Je-S does not allow the upload of MS Excel files, therefore please convert the relevant pages to a PDF and upload it to the application as a ‘Letter of Support’.
 Please detail the file’s description as ‘Schedule of Events Cost Attribution Tool’.
-MRC reserves the right to request a copy of the original signed MS Excel form.
+MRC reserves the right to request a copy of the complete MS Excel form.

 - If the application is supported the LCRN AcoRD specialist must be informed and you must upload a copy of your award letter to CPMS.
 Please note, in England where ETCs are over a ‘high threshold’ of £1 million per study or £20,000 per patient further assessment by an NHS specialist commissioner will be required before any funding award can be made.

 For further information, please see:

 - Attributing the costs of health and social care research (AcoRD)